 CPR promotes access to integrated services and programs funded by Medicaid and fights against legislative and federal agency proposals that would cut Medicaid funding, narrow Medicaid eligibility, or remove critical protections for Medicaid participants.

 The Affordable Care Act (ACA), which expanded health insurance, provides important benefits and protections to people with disabilities.
 Key provisions include:

 - Ban on lifetime or annual caps; and

-CPR opposes any repeal of the Affordable Care Act that is not replaced with coverage that is at least as affordable and comprehensive as the original legislation.
-Read here for more information about the importance of the ACA for people with disabilities, and here to learn more about ongoing attacks on the ACA.
+CPR opposes any repeal or modification of the Affordable Care Act that is not replaced with coverage that is at least as affordable and comprehensive as the original legislation.
+Read here for more information about the importance of the ACA for people with disabilities.

 Health Care Reform